riscv-software-src/riscv-perf-model/README.md

    * (libhdf5-dev) HDF5 1.10.7
    * (clang++) Clang, Version: 14.0.0 OR (g++) v13.0.0 or greater

-1. Build Olympia, highly optimized, optimzed with debug, or debug.
+1. Build Olympia in one of three modes (see below):
+   * `release`: Highly optimized, no debug w/ LTO (if supported)
+   * `fastdebug`: Optimized, no LTO, with debug information
+   * `debug`: All optimizations are disabled

 If sparta was NOT installed in the standand locations, the user can specify the path to sparta by setting `-DSPARTA_SEARCH_DIR=/path/to/sparta/install/` to `cmake`

 ```
 ################################################################################